helsing-ai/ldth-2025-coordination/README.md

 We provide [a protobuf schema] that can be used to generate a client to interact with our web service.

+The challenge server is running at 172 dot 237 dot 124 dot 96, port 21234.

 #### Authentication

 For the challenge, we've enabled a "Bring Your Own Token" authentication model.